Detenp/planisense_add_data/README.md

 # planisense_add_data

+Used to read from les-arbres.csv and fill the database.

 ### The database has to already have been setup as such:
 * It has a table named *arbres*
 * *arbres* has 3 columns: